rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 A _file system_ **FS** is in charge of the following actions:

 * Securing access and modification rights to files;
-* Manipulating files: create, read, modify and delete;
+* Manipulating files: create, read, modify, and delete;
 * Locating files on the disk;
 * Managing partition space.